RouninMedia/Da3SH/README.md

  - <a href="https://lea.verou.me/2020/09/the-failed-promise-of-web-components/" title="The Failed Promise of WebComponents by Lea Verou" target="_blank">https://lea.verou.me/2020/09/the-failed-promise-of-web-components/</a>.

-Apart from anything else, **WebComponents** will not work in javascript-disabled browsers.
+Apart from anything else, **WebComponents** will *not* work in javascript-disabled browsers.

-In contrast, if required, framework-agnostic, library-agnostic, language-agnostic **DaNIS³H** will even allow developers to build javascript-free websites.
+In huge contrast, **DaNIS³H** - being framework-agnostic, library-agnostic, language-agnostic - allows developers to build from components websites which are entirely javascript-free .